trautonen/statex/readme.md

 as scoped modules.
 This makes development experience a bit bad.
 NPM links help with this and the root project provides an initialization script to set up everything for development.

-Just run `npm init` in this root directory.
+Just run `npm run init` in this root directory.
 The initialization script changes global node modules directory to local `.npm-packages` and creates links for all submodules.
 The script also runs install for all submodules so everything is ready after this.